Whether you’re a plotter or a panster, you’ve completed a first draft. Congratulations! Now what?

 Our goal is to launch Fictionary in the spring of 2017.
 In order to create an app that is truly useful to writers, we’d like your input on building Fictionary.
 By signing up for early access, we’ll send you updates on the development progress and ask you the occasional question to help define the product.

-As a bonus,Download our free eBook, BIG-PICTURE Editing And The Key Elements Of Fiction and learn how big-picture editing is all about evaluating the major components of your story.
+As a bonus,Download our free eBook, Story Editing: Using The 15 Key Elements Of Fiction To Tell Better Stories and learn how big-picture editing is all about evaluating the major components of your story.
 We call these components the Key Elements Of Fiction.
 Our eBook shows you how to use the key elements of fiction to evaluate your story and become your own big-picture editor.

 Are you as excited about Fictionary as we are?
 Show your support by helping us spread the word and share this post.